jonfernandez12/FRIDAY_code_challenge/docs/technical/faced_problems.md

 ## Testing
 I discovered [helpful documentation](https://realpython.com/pytest-python-testing/) about python testing and fixtures as I am not used to make tests.
 Although I knew about TDD methodology.

 Also, I modify the output of tests from a boolean type to a comparison between actual processed streets and expected streets, as a boolean gives no information about which streets are well parsed and which not.
-I did not find out a good library for asserting json lists so we convert them into python lists first, so I could make use of unittest TestCase library.
+I did not find out a good library for asserting json lists so I convert them into python lists first, so I could make use of unittest TestCase library.

 ## Pipenv
 Somehow, **pipenv run** commands was not working, giving the following error: